pdf-icon

 External Components

-• Add the External Components components.
-The m5station_axp192 component provides power management and battery level support for Station-Bat.
+• Add External Components configuration.
+The m5station_axp192 component provides power management and battery level detection support for Station-Bat.

 external_components: